japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 For Structured Streaming's `StreamSourceProvider` data sources, `sourceSchema` relays calls to `StreamSourceProvider.sourceSchema`.

-For link:spark-sql-FileFormat.adoc[FileFormat] data sources, `sourceSchema` makes sure that `path` option was specified.
+For spark-sql-FileFormat.md[FileFormat] data sources, `sourceSchema` makes sure that `path` option was specified.

 TIP: `path` is looked up in a case-insensitive way so `paTh` and `PATH` and `pAtH` are all acceptable.
 Use the lower-case version of `path`, though.